seanahmad/Autoencoder/README.md

 The data I used is the intraday data with 1440 minutes(rows).
 Each row in the time series data is a price.
 To eliminate the noise overnight, only the day session from market open to close is used.
 The symbol I used in the demo is GC(gold futures).
 It has 300 minutes during the daytime trading.
 The objective is to reduce this 300 dimension series into a lower dimension.
 The target I achieved is a (5, 8) matrix.
 Flattened, it is a 40 dimension series.

 The repository include:
-An autoencoder architecture with convolutional neural network to do dimension reduction. <a href="https://gqhuang.com/auto-4/">Conv-Auto</a> Here is included the details about how it works.
+An autoencoder architecture with convolutional neural network to do dimension reduction.
+<a href="https://gqhuang.com/auto-4/">Conv-Auto</a> Here is included the details about how it works.

-An autoencoder architecture with recurrent neural network to do feature extraction <a href="https://gqhuang.com/auto-3/">Auto-LSTM</a>
+An autoencoder architecture with recurrent neural network to do feature extraction.
+<a href="https://gqhuang.com/auto-3/">Auto-LSTM</a> Here is included the details about how it works.

 All the architectures are built with __Tensorflow__ and __Keras__.